We are proud to be a major research university.

 The Invention Rooms contain an advanced hackspace for members of the College, and a mixture of workshops and interactive spaces where members of the local community can connect with the College’s research through a series of programmes and activities.

-The I-HUB, our new translation and innovation hub, is already open and providing a place for start-ups and major technology partners to work alongside members of our academic community and gain access to laboratories, incubators and flexible workspaces.
+The I-HUB, our new translation and innovation hub, provides a place for start-ups and major technology partners to work alongside members of our academic community and gain access to laboratories, incubators and flexible workspaces.

 An enterprise culture